wastevan/.github/profile/README.md

 Implement outreach programs to schools and educational institutions to educate students about plastic pollution, recycling, and sustainable waste management practices.
 These programs will include interactive workshops, presentations, and hands-on activities.

-Building a Community Around EcoConnect:
+Building a Community Around WasteVan:

 Active social media presence on platforms like Twitter, Instagram, and relevant environmental forums.